Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-XFlDDGJ4Vx0.md

 ### Transcript

-> like arctic moon i don't think we're gonna add any, like snow biomes or anything like that no seems like, hannah's giving a hard no on that yeah hardest of nos helps a lot jared glad to hear it no hannah just showed up to just give the old no there it is spelling it out for you i can time out hannah so it we can pretend it never happened but we all know it happened and, yeah
+> like arctic moon I don't think we're gonna add any, like snow biomes or anything like that no seems like, hannah's giving a hard no on that yeah hardest of nos helps a lot jared glad to hear it no hannah just showed up to just give the old no there it is spelling it out for you I can time out hannah so it we can pretend it never happened but we all know it happened and, yeah